Hj1308/Raman-analysis/ROADMAP.md

 ---

-### 1.4 LOPC coupling — nitrogen-doped SiC (g-NBSiC) 🔴 P1
+### 1.4 LOPC coupling — heavily doped SiC 🔴 P1

-In N-doped 6H-SiC the A₁(LO) mode couples with conduction-band plasmons forming the **LO phonon–plasmon coupled (LOPC) mode**.
-Its frequency shifts upward from 967 cm⁻¹ depending on carrier concentration.
-The current code fits a fixed Lorentzian at 967 cm⁻¹ — this fails for g-NBSiC and contaminates the G-band fit.
+In heavily doped 6H-SiC the A₁(LO) mode can couple with free carriers, forming a **LO phonon–plasmon coupled (LOPC) mode**.
+Its frequency shifts away from the nominal ~964–967 cm⁻¹ depending on carrier concentration.
+A fixed Lorentzian at ~967 cm⁻¹ is therefore insufficient in these cases and can contaminate nearby interpretation windows.

+**Action:**
-**Action:** Detect LOPC shift in the 900–1100 cm⁻¹ window.
+- detect LOPC-like shifts in the ~900–1100 cm⁻¹ window
-If the peak is > 975 cm⁻¹, flag `lopc_active = True` and adjust substrate subtraction.
+- if the peak is significantly displaced from the nominal LO position, flag `lopc_active = True`

-> Reference: Lin et al. 2012, §3 (carrier concentration → LO peak shift)
+- integrate this with future SiC-subtraction logic

 ---

 ## 2 — New Features (Unique Scientific Value)